-The Town of Oakville is rolling out new cycling infrastructure on Speers Road making it more comfortable and convenient to get around Oakville by bicycle.
+The Town of Oakville has new cycling infrastructure on Speers Road making it more comfortable and convenient to get around Oakville by bicycle.

-Construction of Phase One of the Speers Road protected bicycle lanes (Third Line to Fourth Line) is almost complete and will be opening in summer 2021.
+Construction of Phase One of the Speers Road protected bicycle lanes (Third Line to Fourth Line) is now complete.
 Construction of Phase Two (Fourth Line to Dorval Drive) will begin in 2022.

 The protected bicycle lanes on Speers Road are separated from traffic by concrete curbs and painted buffers.
 They feature a unique shared transit stop that doesn’t require buses to pull into the bike lane when picking up or offloading bus passengers.
 Buses stop in the roadway adjacent to the raised green transit stop portion of the bike lane.
 Cyclists stop behind the white “shark’s teeth” line when a bus has stopped, and yield to passengers boarding and exiting the bus.